dzavalishin/mqtt_udp/README.md

 Broadcasting MQTT Publish packets with UDP is

 * extremely simple
+* extremely fast, minimap possible latency
 * excludes broker (which is single point of failure)
 * lowers network traffic (each masurement is sent exactly once to all)
-* reasonably reliable if we use it for sensors, which usually resend data every few seconds or so
+* reasonably reliable (if we use it for sensors, which usually resend data every few seconds or so)
 * can be supported even on a hardware which can not support TCP - in fact, only UDP send is required

 Here is a simplest MQTT/UDP implementation in some popular programming languages.